Two significant meetings took place in the previous chapter:

-An interesting sideline here is that the brothers become afraid that now with Jacob's death, Joseph would have nothing holding him back to take vengeance.
+An interesting side note here is that the brothers become afraid that with Jacob's death, Joseph would have nothing holding him back from taking revenge.
 They even try to make restitution by offering themselves as his slaves, like they had once forced him to become.

 He is touched deeply, finally convinced of their sincerity and repentance.
 He refuses their offer and reassures them in two ways: